ccsf-japanese/japanize/README.md

 The following **required** functionality is completed:

-- [ ] User can see different levels
+- [ ] Select difficulty and see progressive levels
-- [ ] User can learn different Kanji characters
-- [ ] User can learn different Japanese words playing and recording
+- [ ] Touch based Kanji character learning.
+Learn through trace and keyword prompts.
+Focus on stroke order and legibility
+- [ ] Audio record word and phrase pronunciation and compare side-by-side to Japanese speaker samples

 The following **optional** features are implemented:

-- [ ] User can login to store their score
+- [ ] Create personal account to store profile and score data across devices.
+(Facebook, Google+, Parse?)
-- [ ] User can check ranking for other users
+- [ ] ranking and leaderboards
-- [ ] User can see an onboarding process after splash to know how to use the app
+- [ ] On first load a tutorial to show off features and how to use the app
+- [ ] Voice recognition to check pronunciation

 ## Mockups